PurushottamHari/UnHook/marketing_frontend/USER_JOURNEY.md

 # 3. We need something that respects our attention.

-*This isn’t just a patch.
-It’s the first step toward a future where our digital habits serve us — not the other way around.*
+*The first step to habits that serve you, not control you.*

 ---

-## Step 1 – Start with what matters to you 🎯
+🎯 Step 1 – Define what matters

-Choose the themes you care about — science, business, health, art, spirituality, whatever fuels your curiosity.
-If you’d like, connect your current sources (YouTube channels, Instagram pages, Subreddits, news feeds).
-These serve as raw material, not distractions.
+Set themes that align with your goals.

+↓
+📜 Step 2 – Clarity, not noise
+We give you exactly that — no clickbait, no tricks.

+↓
+🌱 Step 3 – Grow with reflection
+Your digest adapts to make you sharper, not distracted.

 ---

-## Step 2 – Get clarity, not noise 📜

-No more endless feeds.
-Instead, you’ll get a crisp daily digest: factual, concise updates with no clickbait or emotional provocation.
-Limited and focused, so you stay informed while keeping your time and energy for what really matters.

----

-## Step 3 – Refine, reflect, grow 🌱

-Your digest adapts as you do.
-Highlight what’s helpful, skip what isn’t, and it will adjust.
-You’ll be nudged to check what you recall, reflect on insights, and engage with thoughtful prompts that help you analyze, connect, and apply what you’ve read.
-Over time, fleeting information turns into lasting clarity and focus.

----

-## 📌 This is where it begins

-The foundation of healthier digital habits — one step now, many more ahead.

 ⸻

 4. The Transformation → Motivation
     •	Visual: Toggle component ("Before vs After").
-   	•	Before: Overstimulated, frustrated, and drained — endless feeds that provoked more stress than insight.
-Content felt scattered, leaving attention fragmented and emotions unsettled.
-	•	After: Calm, intentional, and restorative — a space designed to let the mind pause, reflect, and gain clarity.
-Every element encourages healing, understanding, and deeper insight.
+   	•	Before: Feeds weren’t made for you — they were made to capture attention and turn it into a product.
+The result: overstimulation, scattered focus, and feeling pulled away from yourself.
+	•	After: This space is built for you — to help you slow down, reflect, and strengthen the parts of you that make life richer, calmer, and more intentional.
     •	Tone: Aspirational, but not preachy.

 ⸻